1. Put any savings straight into your offset

 - get a debit card for ATM withdrawals and store payments.

-What should you look for in a mortgage offset account?
+What should you look for in an offset account?

 Not all offset accounts are the same, so make sure you check the details.
 Look for: